williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/updating-from-github.md

 **When to update:**
 - ✅ **Monday mornings** - Weekly habit
-- ✅ **After team announcements** - When you see "SE-ASSISTANT_HUB updated!" in Slack
+- ✅ **After team announcements** - When you see "SE Assistant updated!" in Slack
 - ✅ **Before important work** - Pull latest before working on high-stakes merchants
 - ✅ **If seeing weird behavior** - Might be fixed in latest version